Nigel Warburton

 Born into a middle-class Jewish family in Moravia in the Austro-Hungarian empire, Sigmund Freud spent most of his life in Vienna, until fleeing to London just before his death in 1939.
 Using his classical education to illustrate his points, he introduced the idea that we have an ‘unconscious’ that plays an important role in our actions.
 For his sessions when patients talked freely to him about their thoughts in a one-on-one setting, he coined the term ‘psychoanalysis.’
 Freud expert Lisa Appignanesi talks us through books that shed light on his life as well as his work.

-The best books on Rock Music, recommended by Peter Lawlor
+The Best Rock Biographies, recommended by Peter Lawlor

 Successful musicians don’t necessarily need formal training or 10,000 hours of practice under their belt; what they must have is a feel for music, an innate gift.
 But many of rock’s brightest burning stars were lost to drugs.
-Here, Peter Lawlor—who combined a career as a senior economic advisor with that of an award-winning songwriter, producer and record label executive—selects five of the best books on rock music, focusing on revelatory biographies that peer behind the veil.
+Here, Peter Lawlor—an award-winning songwriter, producer and record label executive—selects five of the best books on rock music, focusing on revelatory rock biographies that peer behind the veil.

 The best books on Philosophy and Prison, recommended by Andy West